-Tameside Council have considered and consulted on the following proposed changes to the Council Tax Support scheme;
+Tameside Council have considered and consulted on the following proposed changes to the Council Tax Support Scheme;

-- 1. Cap Council Tax Support to a Band A - 2.
-Reduce the maximum Council Tax Support that can be paid to 75% - 3.
-Changing the amount deducted for working age claimants in respect of non-dependants residing in the household to align with claimants who are pension age.
+- Capping Council Tax Support to a Band A - 2.
+Reduce the maximum limit to the amount of Council Tax Support that can be paid to 75%

+3. Changing the amount deducted for working age claimants in respect of non-dependants residing in the household to align with claimants who are pension age.